SAP-archive/sap-devtoberfest-2020/topics/github/readme.md

 ## Office hours sessions

-In case you have anything you want to ask or discuss, relating to the content here, we'll hold a couple of hour-long "office hours" sessions in the week following the video premieres, specifically on Thurs 22 Oct.
+In case you have anything you want to ask or discuss, relating to the content here, we'll hold an hour-long "office hours" sessions, specifically on Thurs 22 Oct.
 They will be in the form of Zoom meetings and scheduled to allow participation from most timezones:

 * 1600 CEST (UTC+2) → [Zoom meeting link](https://sap-se.zoom.us/j/99688601513) | [ICS Download](https://sap-samples.github.io/sap-devtoberfest-2020/cal/github_office_hours.ics)